 Upon completion of the exam, the teacher collected our exams.
 Then she asked us to gather in the courtyard below for the orientation program.
 The orientation program in this college is quite simple; it’s generally a guided tour for new students to learn about campus facilities.

 The courtyard of St. Mark’s.
-Notice the apartment building in place of tennis court, as this photo was actually taken after year 2000.
+Notice the apartment building (left) in place of tennis court, as this photo was actually taken after year 2000.

 In the courtyard, a lady introduced herself as Mrs. Philippa Beckerling.